samanthaming/samanthaming.com/content/tidbits/3-when-not-to-use-arrow-functions.md

 ---
 title: When NOT to use ES6 Arrow functions
 description: Arrow functions are terrific, but not suitable for all situations.
-Avoid them in objects because 'this' is always scoped to the parent...
+Avoid them in objects because 'this' is always scoped to the parent.
 tags: [javascript, es6]
 order: 3
 createdAt: 2018-2-17